-The Group's syndicated revolving credit facility (undrawn at 31 December 2020) has references to USD LIBOR, EURIBOR and GBP LIBOR.
-This facility includes market standard LIBOR replacement language.
-Following 1 June 2021, the agreement will adopt SOFR and SONIA as the alternative benchmark rates in respect of USD LIBOR and GBP LIBOR, respectively.
+As at 31 December 2021, the Group has no outstanding floating rate bond. £1,929 million of floating rate borrowings outstanding at 31 December 2020 were repaid during the year.
+In addition, the Group has bilateral facilities totalling £2.5 billion of which £500 million was drawn down at 31 December 2021.
+The contractual language on these facilities was updated during 2021 such that all drawings are based on SONIA with effect from the end of November 2021.
+The Group's syndicated revolving credit facility (undrawn at 31 December 2021) has historically had references to USD LIBOR, EURIBOR and GBP LIBOR.
+This facility includes market standard LIBOR replacement language, and with effect from June 2021 the agreement has adopted SOFR and SONIA as the alternative benchmark rates in respect of USD LIBOR and GBP LIBOR respectively.